laataiasu/laataiasu.github.io/content/post/2023-09-16-anxiety-when-eating-alone/index.md

 kullu nafsin daikotul maut (everyone will die), YOLO, carpe diem, enthropy and complexity as high as the time goes, and people more neurotical in youth age before 25, and so on.

-but i still find it hard to cure my social anxiety, i dont know.
+but i still find it hard to cure my [[Social Anxiety]], i dont know.

 i try to adapt and make myself used to it for a couple of months or years, i didnt count or tracked it. but since i study for bachelor degree in near jakarta, big city with big populations, and the public transport is better, i could make myself used to go to anywhere alone,

-but since i grew up in [[Indonesia]] which more inclined to social, there's something social anxiety whenever you do anything alone, especially when when i need to eat in the public restaturant or something.
+but since i grew up in [[Indonesia]] which more inclined to social, there's something [[Social Anxiety]] whenever you do anything alone, especially when when i need to eat in the public restaturant or something.

 and which one is better, whether country which is more individual or social, becuase each of them have different unique characteristics, pros and cons. but for social cultured